Raw Feeding & Human Safety: Is it Safe for Homes with Babies?

 If you only have 30 seconds, here's what you need to know:

 All raw meat contains naturally occurring bacteria.
-For healthy adult dogs, this is rarely a clinical issue due to their acidic stomach pH (1-2) and short digestive tract.
-For humans, however, these same bacteria can lead to illness if cross-contamination occurs.
+This rarely poses a clinical issue for healthy adult dogs.
+Their highly acidic stomach pH (1-2) and short digestive tract easily neutralize pathogens.
+These same bacteria can cause severe illness in humans.
+You must prevent cross-contamination in your home.

 Why This Feels Overwhelming (And Why You're Right to Be Cautious)